jdc141/joecharland.dev/src/content/about.md

 When I'm not staring at code, you'll probably find me cheering way too loudly for the **Pittsburgh Steelers** or **Pitt Football**, going for a run, or—like every millennial/Gen Z—playing pickleball and pretending I'm better at it than I actually am. 🏓

 I'm always looking for new ways to challenge myself, whether that's learning a new tech stack or finally beating my PR on a 5K.

+## Get In Touch

+Want to collaborate on a project or just chat about tech?
+Feel free to reach out!

+📧 **joseph.d.charland@gmail.com**